 Fruits and vegetables which are white in color form an important part source of key nutrients (especially fiber, potassium and magnesium), and other micro constituents.
 The health benefits of white color foods should not be underestimated and can increase shortfall of nutrients in our diet.
 Items in this category include potatoes, cauliflowers, turnips, corn, parsnips, mushrooms and onions, to name a few.
 (18)

-Fruits and vegetables have their distinctive color due to presence of Phytochemical of varied nature.
+Fruits and vegetables have their distinctive color due to presence of various phytochemicals.
 Various nutrients are present in different quantities in various foods.
 You should ensure that your daily diet compromises of as many colored fruits and vegetables to get a combination of the health effects.